AkaCoder404/thu-course-computer-graphics/README.md

 # thu-course-computer-graphics
-introductory computer graphics course at Tsinghua University
+this repository contains projects completed for an introductory computer graphics course at Tsinghua University